 GoFundMe Campaign: Sughra Goes to MICA!
 We launched a fundraiser for Studio member Sughra Hussainy who got into MICA’s Community Art MFA program.
-Proceeds from the sale of my 3 paintings in the show go to this fund and so thrilled that one is sold!
+At the reception we announced that proceeds from the sale of my paintings will go to this fund and so thrilled that one is sold!
 Sughra’s painting sold too.
 Hooray!
-Two more paintings to go so if you like them (see below) please let me know!

 The show was so amazing I decided to recreate the process of creating artworks for the show, the reception held on April 15, and everything else that happened till the show came down in the form of a Handmade Storybook.

 - It will be launched Nov 2018 at the GMU Women and Gender Studies Conference where we will present a workshop